Willgunter/Discord-Clone/README.md

 - Write something about RESTful apis in resume once you get it to work more --> might look good to resume ppl

-- Use websockets to add voice channels --> might be cool to see what websockets are
+- Use websockets to add voice channels --> might be cool to see what websockets are --> socket.io for communication

 - Read through Angular docs to see what else we can do with logic inside of html elements (ex: (click), [ngStyle], [Icon]... idk what any of these mean)